roytang/blog/content/photos/2017/11/930049251781910530/index.md

   url: https://twitter.com/roytang/statuses/930049251781910530/
 tags:
 - SFV
+title: ''
 ---

-I may be a scrubby #SFV Bronze, but at least I'm ready for season 3 https://t.co/QyaFJV7xiS
+I may be a scrubby #SFV Bronze, but at least I'm ready for season 3